What is stock footage and photography?

 How much money will I make with stock?

-This is difficult to answer — the success of a stock collection depends on many factors: collection size, quality of the footage and its metadata, and how varied the collection is.
+The success of a stock collection depends on many factors: collection size, quality of the footage and its metadata, and the variation of the collection.
 Whether you’re shooting stock on a full-time or part-time basis also has an effect.

 The stock world can be quite profitable for a producer.
 It takes time and work to build up a large and strong collection, but we’re here to ensure you have the best chance for success.